gary-dalton/RaspberryPi-projects/rpi_wifi_ap.md

 Turning your pi into an access point is a useful step.
 It allows the pi to be used as a bridge between networks and allows your pi to be accessed directly from a client device.
 This is useful for IoT devices.

+This guide assumes that 2 WiFi adapters will be used, one for access point service and one for Internet access.
+The information presented, with minor modifications, would also apply for an Ethernet Internet connected and for a non-Internet connected access point.

 # Parts List

 * Raspberry Pi 2